-As of June 30, 2020, the Authority was exposed to interest rate risk regarding its investments as follows:
+As of June 30, 2023, the Authority was exposed to interest rate risk regarding its investments as follows:

 Investment Maturities (in Years)

 Fair Value Less than 1 1 - 5 5 - 10

 Investment Type

-Money market mutual funds \$ 167,068 \$ 167,068 \$- \$-
+U.S. Treasury securities \$ 554,083 \$- \$ 340,883 \$ 213,200

-Certificates of deposit 147,523 147,523 - -
+U.S. Agency securities 4,309,526 - 3,745,254 564,272

-U.S. agency securities 2,535,883 198,657 2,187,770 149,456
+Municipal bonds 44,093 - 44,093 -

-Municipal bonds 101,590 - 51,191 50,399
+\$ 4,907,702 \$ - \$ 4,130,230 \$ 777.472

-\$ 2,952,064 \$ 513,248 \$ 2,238,961 \$ 199,855
+φ 4,907,70Z φ = φ 4,130,230 φ 111,412

 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Authority has adopted an investment policy in accordance with state statutes, which authorize the Authority to invest in the following:
+The Authority has adopted an investment policy in accordance with state statutes, specifically Title 41, Chapter 43 of the S.C.
+Code of Laws, which authorize the Authority to invest in the following:

 - 1. Obligations of the United States of America and agencies thereof; - 2.
-Obligations issued by the Federal Financing Bank, Federal Farm Credit Bank, the Bank of Cooperatives, the Federal Intermediate Credit Bank, the Federal Land Banks, the Federal Home Loan Banks, the Federal Home Loan Mortgage Corporation, the Federal National Mortgage Association, the Government National Mortgage Association, the Federal Housing Administration and the Farmers Home Administration, if, at the time of investment, the obligor has a long-term, unenhanced, unsecured debt rating in one of the top two ratings categories, without regard to a refinement or gradation of rating category by numerical modifier or otherwise, issued by at least two nationally recognized credit rating organizations; - 3.
-General obligations of the State of South Carolina or any of its political units; - 4.
-Banks and savings and loan association deposits to the extent insured by the FDIC; - 5.
-Certificates of deposit and repurchase agreements collateralized by securities, of the type described in (1) and (2) above held by a third party as escrow agent or custodian, of a market value not less than the amount of certificates of deposit and repurchase agreements so secured, including interest; and - 6.
-No-load open and closed-end management type investment companies or investment trusts registered under the Investment Company Act of 1940, as amended, where the investment is made by a bank or trust company or savings and loan association or other financial institution when acting as trustee or agent for a bond or other debt issue of that local government unit.
+Obligations issued by the Federal Financing Bank, Federal Farm Credit Bank, the Bank of Cooperatives, the Federal Intermediate Credit Bank, the Federal Land Banks, the Federal Home Loan Banks, the Federal Home Loan Mortgage Corporation, the Federal National Mortgage Association, the Government National Mortgage Association, the Federal Housing Administration and the Farmers Home Administration, if, at the time of investment, the obligor has a long-term, unenhanced, unsecured debt rating in one of the top two ratings categories, without regard to a refinement or gradation of rating category by numerical modifier or otherwise, issued by at least two nationally recognized credit rating organizations; - 3. (i) General obligations of the State of South Carolina or any of its political units; or (ii) revenue obligations of the State of South Carolina or its political units, if at the time of investment, the obligor has a long-term, unenhanced, unsecured debt rating in one of the top two ratings categories, without regard to a refinement or gradation of rating category by numerical modifier or otherwise, issued by at least two nationally recognized credit rating organizations; - 4.
+Banks and savings and loan association deposits to the extent insured by an agency of the federal government; - Certificates of deposit and repurchase agreements collateralized by securities, of the type described in (1) and (2) above held by a third party as escrow agent or custodian, of a market value not less than the amount of certificates of deposit and repurchase agreements so secured, including interest; - 6.
+No-load open and closed-end management type investment companies or investment trusts registered under the Investment Company Act of 1940, as amended, where the investment is managed by a registered investment advisory firm, investing solely in permitted securities; and - 7.
+Obligations issued by companies incorporated within the United States if, at the time of investment, the issuer's debt rating is classified as Investment Grade by at least one of Moody's or Standard & Poor's rating services.
+No more than 25% of the portfolio can be in this category at any point in time.